Learn why AR, Big Data, AI, Machine Learning and IoT are driving the future of Retail industry

 Retail industry overview

-In recent years, retail sales have grown steadily annually with 2019 growth was estimated at $25.038 trillion(1), a slight increase of 4.5% comparing to previous year.
-The strong development of technology and e-commerce has expanded the global retail market, the rate of e-commerce has increased to 18.1%, developing in tandem with traditional retail market, which still accounts for 81.9% globally.(2)
+In recent years, retail sales have grown steadily annually with 2019 growth was estimated at $25.038 trillion(1), a slight increase of 4.5% compared to the previous year.
+The strong development of technology and e-commerce has expanded the global retail market, the rate of e-commerce has increased to 18.1%, developing in tandem with the traditional retail market, which still accounts for 81.9% globally.(2)

 Technology application trends in retail